Weighted K-stability for a class of non-compact toric fibrations: Introduction

 In this paper, we study the weighted cscK problem on quasiprojective toric manifolds $M$ endowed with a special type of K\"ahler metric that we call an \emph{AK metric} $\omega$.
 This, by definition, is a K\"ahler metric on $M$ with respect to which the $\T$-action is hamiltonian, and which admits a proper moment map

 where $P$ is now an \emph{unbounded} polyhedron.
 Crucially, the image $P$ of an AK metric depends only (up to translation in $\t^*$) on the cohomology class $\omega \in \alpha$ \cite{uniqueness}.
 A new feature in this context is that many results depend intimately on the behavior of the weights $(v, \, w)$ at infinity.
-As an example of this phenomon, consider the \emph{weighted Futaki invariant} of \cite{LahdiliWeighted} is given by
+For example, consider the \emph{weighted Futaki invariant} of \cite{LahdiliWeighted}, given by

 where $\ell$ is an affine-linear function on $P$.
 In particular, we see already that in order to establish a reasonable theory we must have that $v$ and $w$ satisfy some kind of integrability condition.